 Why are silent airbrush compressors expensive?

 It is difficult to make airbrush compressors that don’t make noise.
-Even though the pressures are on point and that the pumping of air is magnanimous, they are bound to make a lot of noise while doing so.
-Even silent compressors make a sound of 50-55 dB with four times the price.
+Even though the pressures are on point and that the pumping of air is considerable, they are bound to make a lot of noise while doing so.
+Even silent compressors make a sound of 50-55 dB at four times the price.